build-on-aws/content/posts/bedrock_quick_start/index.md

 ```

 ### Step 2: The Power of LangChain

-Utilize LangChain to effortlessly manage embeddings and interact with language models.
-Here's an example"
+You can use LangChain to effortlessly manage embeddings and interact with language models.
+Here's an example:

 ```python
 from langchain.embeddings import BedrockEmbeddings